 Our topics change slightly each year to reflect the interests of the children in any given cohort.
 However, usually these include work on animals whether farms, pets or dinosaurs; growing; colours and patterns and traditional stories.

-- Click here to download the Reception Summer Term Curriculum Newsletter
+- Click here to download the Reception Autumn Term Curriculum Newsletter

 Long Term Plan: